gotofritz/gotofritz.github.io/src/content/post/2024-06-01-git-interactive-rebase-and-get-logs-for-branch-with-the-cli.md

 An interactive rebase opens an editor where you can decide what to do with each commit in the history.
 If you write `pick` next to a commit it will stay; if you write `squash` or `fixup` it will be merged with the next commit that stays (there must be at least one that stays). `squash` lets you rewrite the commit message of the merged commit, and `fixup` just merges without changing the messages.

 The commit history has the oldest commit at the top and the most recent below it.
-To squash, you want to `pick` one commit, and `fixup` all the others:
+To squash, you want to `pick` the first commit, and `fixup` all the others:

 ```bash
 ❯ git rebase --i $(git merge-base HEAD main)